kumanna/armadillo-debian/README.txt

 CMake will figure out what other libraries are currently installed and will modify Armadillo's configuration correspondingly.
-(i.e. before installing Armadillo, install BLAS and LAPACK if you can)

 If you don't have administrator privileges, change make install to make install DESTDIR=another_location

 where "another_location" is a directory where you have write access.

-=== 2.2.
-Manual installation ===
+=== 2.3.
+Support for Intel MKL ===

-You will need to modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system and then copy the entire "include" directory to a convenient location.
-Note that to use the ATLAS and Boost libraries, their header files also need to be present.
+Armadillo can work with the Intel Math Kernel Library (MKL), however there are several caveats.

+MKL is actually a set of libraries, and they are typically installed in a non-standard location.
+This can cause problems during linking.
+Before installing Armadillo, the system should know where MKL libraries are located (for example, "/opt/intel/mkl/10.2.2.025/lib/em64t/").
+This can be achieved by setting the LD_LIBRARY_PATH environment variable, or, for a more permanent solution, adding the location of MKL libraries to "/etc/ld.so.conf".
+It may also be possible to store a text file with the location in the "/etc/ld.so.conf.d" directory.
+In the latter two cases you will need to run "ldconfig" afterwards.

+MKL version 10.2.2.025 is known to have issues with SELinux, which is turned on by default in Fedora.
+The problem appears to be in MKL, not SELinux.

+If you want to enable support for MKL within Armadillo, uncomment the line with "INCLUDE(ARMA_FindMKL)" in the "CMakeLists.txt" file and run the CMake based installation.

 === 3.
-Example Programs ===
+Example Programs and Linking ===

 The "examples" directory contains several quick example programs that use the Armadillo library.
 Please see "examples/Makefile",